Nathan Mason

-He previously played for the Huddersfield Giants in the Super League, and on loan from Huddersfield at Oldham (Heritage № 1325) in the Championship and League 1, and the Batley Bulldogs and Leigh in the Championship.
+He previously played for the Huddersfield Giants in the Super League, and on loan from Huddersfield at Oldham in the Championship and League 1, and the Batley Bulldogs and Leigh in the Championship.
 Mason also played for the London Broncos in the Super League, and spent time on loan from the Broncos at the Sheffield Eagles in the second tier.

 Background

 Mason was born in Oldham, Greater Manchester, England.

 Career

 In October 2017 he joined the Leigh Centurions on a one-year loan deal.

 In 2019 he helped the Eagles to win the inaugural 1895 Cup as they defeated the Widnes Vikings 36–18 in the final.